 Publishing complete contact information that is easy to find and use is critical for the credibility of any business or a organization with an online presence.
 It is easy to do, and yet one of the most common glaring deficiencies of websites.

 By far the most common kind of fraud on the internet, by some huge margin, is that websites that pretend to be legitimate and ask you for stuff: the person asking for your credit card number isn’t who they say they are.
-And the number one way that these scumbags conceal their identity is by simply failing to provide a real address.
-(They tend not to provide a false one because it’s too easy to check — if there’s nothing there, there’s nothing to check).
+And one of the main ways that these scumbags conceal their identity is by simply failing to provide a real address.
+(They tend not to provide a false one because it’s too easy to check — if there’s nothing there, there’s nothing to check.)

 Address-silence has become pretty much synonymous with dodgy websites.
 You don’t want to seem like one of them.

 What if you’re not an ecommerce website?
 What if you’re not even taking credit card numbers?
 Doesn’t matter.
 It’s an association thing.
 If you’re asking anything from your visitors, you need to not seem anything like these dodgy websites.

 Like all design issues, it’s not what you are, it’s how you seem.
 If you use a presentation that is like the presentation used by many, many dodgy companies, then, alas, you will seem dodgy too.
 It’s one of the oldest tricks in the design play book: if you want to seem classy, then you don’t use the same fonts and layout tricks used by used car dealers.

 And if you want to seem like a “real” organization on the internet, then don’t do what fifty thousand websites made by Slovakian crime syndicates have done, and just publish an address.